-3. Contracts of carriage and insurance under conditions CFR
+3. Transportation and insurance contracts under conditions FAS

-4. Delivery and acceptance of goods under conditions CFR
+4. Delivery and acceptance of goods under the conditions FAS

-V.4.The buyer must take delivery of the goods as soon as they have been delivered in accordance with paragraph A4, and take the goods from the carrier at the named port of destination.
+V.4.The buyer must take delivery of the goods as soon as they have been delivered in accordance with paragraph A4.

 A.5.Seller shall bear all loss or damage to the goods until it is delivered in accordance with paragraph A4, with the exception of the risks of loss or damage in the circumstances referred to in paragraph B5.

-V.5.The buyer bears all risks of loss or damage to the goods from the moment of delivery in accordance with paragraph A4.
-At default by the buyer obligations to provide notification in accordance with paragraph B7, he shall bear all risks of loss or damage to the goods from the agreed date or the date on which expired the agreed delivery period, provided that the goods were explicitly individualized as a commodity, which is the subject agreement.
+V.5.Buyer assumes all risks of loss or damage that may occur from the date of delivery in accordance with paragraph A4.
+If: a) the buyer does not give notice in accordance with paragraph B7 or b) the vessel nominated by the buyer fails to arrive on time, or do not receive the goods, or shut down before loading time, which has been reported in accordance with paragraph B7; buyer bears all risks of loss or damage to the goods from the agreed date or the date of expiry of the agreed period, provided that the goods were explicitly individualized as a commodity, which is the subject of the contract.

 A.6.The seller must pay:

-all expenses related to the goods until the time of their delivery in accordance with paragraph А4, with the exception of expenses paid by the buyer, as provided for in paragraph Б6;
+all expenses related to the goods until the time of their delivery in accordance with paragraph А4;

-if necessary, the cost of the customs formalities required for the export of goods, as well as duties, taxes and fees paid upon export, as well as the costs of its transportation through any country, if they are charged to the seller under the terms of the contract of carriage.
+if necessary, the cost of the customs formalities to be paid for the export of goods, as well as any duties, taxes and other expenses paid upon export.

-9.Checking, packaging, labeling and inspection of goods under conditions CFR
+9.Checking, packaging, labeling and inspection of goods under conditions FAS